JustinXHale/instructlabdocs/prerequisites.md

 python3 --version
 ```

-If the version is 3.11.x or higher: Proceed to Step 3.
+If the version is 3.11.x  Proceed to Step 3.
-If the version is lower than 3.11.x or not installed: Install Python3 using Homebrew:
+If the version is not 3.11.x or not installed: Install Python3 using Homebrew:

 ```
 brew install python@3.11